 Here we focus on concept-to-text Natural Language Generation (\textsc{nlg}), where the input is a meaning representation (\textsc{mr}) and the output is an utterance expressing the input in natural language.
 Due to the stricter relation between input and output, it is more challenging to promote diversity in concept-to-text than other language generation tasks.
 Diverging from greedy inference can lead to error propagation that negatively affects the output's relevance to the input.
 However, assuming the output is sequentially decoded, most research on concept-to-text diversity focuses on sampling over the probability distribution \citep{wen2015sclstm}.

-More complex decoding strategies for diversity have been proposed for open-domain \textsc{nlg}, where the input is a natural language text and the output is a relevant response. \citet{fan2018hierarchical} limit the decoding distribution to a fixed number of the Top-$k$ words (Top-$k$ sampling), while \citet{holtzman2019curious} limit the distribution to the smallest subset of words whose cumulative probability does not exceed a predefined parameter $p$ (Nucleus sampling).
-Nucleus sampling improves over Top-$k$ by retaining a dynamic number of words per decoding step, but the probability mass $p$ remains a constant parameter.
+More complex decoding strategies have been proposed for the related task of open-domain \textsc{nlg}, where the input is a natural language context and the output is a relevant response. \citet{fan2018hierarchical} limit the decoding distribution to a fixed number of the Top-$k$ words (Top-$k$ Sampling), while \citet{holtzman2019curious} limit the distribution to the largest subset of words whose cumulative probability does not exceed a predefined parameter $p$ (Nucleus Sampling).
+Nucleus Sampling improves over Top-$k$ by retaining a dynamic number of words per decoding step, but the probability mass $p$ remains a constant parameter.
 However, these strategies are sensitive to their parameters $k$ and $p$ and there is no established methodology to tune them so that the output fluency and adequacy do not suffer while also achieving high diversity.